Surfoo/geocaching-api-demo/README.md

 ### Run the server

-just run the following script:

-    ./run-server.sh
+    php -S 0.0.0.0:8000 -t web

-and then, open your browser on http://localhost:8000
+Run the command above and open your browser on http://localhost:8000

 The code written `index.php` is an example of implementation of the OAuth process (inspired by the example of [thephpleague](https://github.com/thephpleague/oauth2-client)) and the SDK for the [Geocaching API](https://github.com/Surfoo/geocaching-php-sdk), feel free to modify it for your needs.